MicrosoftDocs/winrt-api/windows.networking.networkoperators/mobilebroadbandmodemisolation_clearconfigurationasync_491705556.md

 An asynchronous action.

 ## -remarks
 If you called [ApplyConfigurationAsync](mobilebroadbandmodemisolation_applyconfigurationasync_10015633.md) to isolate the modem, then calling this method clears that isolation configuration.
-If you called [AllowDataProvisioning](mobilebroadbandmodemisolation_allowdataprovisioning_1931471842.md) then, then calling this method clears those data-provisioning rules.
+If you called [AllowDataProvisioning](mobilebroadbandmodemisolation_allowdataprovisioning_1931471842.md) to add data-provisioning rules, then calling this method clears those rules.

 ## -see-also